Dddatt/D.js/README.md

 	PARAM - name: The name of the uniform to set.
 Should be the same as referenced in the shaders.
 Required.

 	PARAM - data: The data to set the uniform to.
-Should be an array of values if uniforming a vector or matrix, else, a number.
+Should be an array of values unless uniforming textures.
 Required.

 	Sets the uniform of the name stated in the currently used program.